One of the highlights during my trip to Central America was, without a doubt, the tour to Semuc Champey with its natural

 The main attraction of Semuc Champey is the Mirador and the natural pools.
 The walk up to the viewpoint takes about 20 to 40 minutes and is quite challenging.
 Once up, you get rewarded with a breathtaking birds-eye view of the 6 turquoise pools.

 Once down at the pool, you can relax in the water and jump from one pool into the other.
-Between some, there is only a small difference while others can reach a difference of almost 5 meters.
+There is only a small difference between some, while others can reach a difference of almost 5 meters.

 - You can book the tour directly at your hostel in Lanquín.
 The tours usually leave at 9 am and return around 5:30 pm approximately.